Setting up a JNDI datasource in Tomcat

 </Context>

-In the example above your application is not deployed to $/webapps, but to the directory indicated in the docBase attribute of the Context element.
+In the example above your application is not sourced from $/webapps, but from the war file indicated in the docBase attribute of the Context element.
 If you are going to deploy your application to $/webapps you simply replace the full path descriptor with your_war_name.war.
 In case the war name is going to be ROOT.war you can do away with the docBase attribute completely.

-The path attribute of the Context element indicates the context root of your application you will type into your browser, like http://localhost:8080/your_war_name.
-In case the context root is going to be the root element, the value of path can be empty or /.
+The path attribute of the Context element indicates the context root of your application you will type into your browser address field, like http://localhost:8080/your_war_name.
+In case the context root is going to be the root element, the value of path can be empty or / To run your application in the root context you must remove Tomcat's default ROOT.war file and delete the ROOT directory created from this file - both in Tomcat's webapps directory.

-The name attribute of the Resource element nested inside the Context element is the JNDI name you are going to use to get hold of your datasource.
+The name attribute of the Resource element nested inside the Context element is the JNDI name you are going to use to get hold of your data source, in this example, staff_database.
 The jdbc/ prefix is required.

 Your JNDI specification can be done elsewhere, from where it will be written to web.xml, if you are using anything but a plain JDBC set-up.
 For example, if you are using Grails, use grails-app/conf/DataSource.groovy and, for the production environment, do it as follows: